 (2) The Company has elected to recognize forfeitures as they occur.
 Therefore, the number of awards vested and expected to vest is equal to the awards outstanding.

-Academy Sports and Outdoors, Inc. has requested confidential treatment of this registration statement and associated correspondence pursuant to Rule 83 of the Securities and Exchange Commission.
+Academy Sports and Outdoors, Inc. has requested confidential treatment of this registration statement pursuant to Rule 83 of the Securities and Exchange Commission.

 Performance-Based Unit Options(1)